Opp Meaning Slang: What Does “Opp” Mean in Street Talk?

 Conclusion

 As with many slang terms, meaning can shift depending on tone and setting.
-In some circles, Opp meaning slang may even be used playfully, but it still carries a sense of tension or challenge underneath.
+In some circles, Opp may even be used playfully, but it still carries a sense of tension or challenge underneath.

 Leave a Comment